Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/hw5.md

 Okay, this code just created a new table but got rid of all my other data...

 I found on [R-bloggers](https://www.r-bloggers.com/r-drop-factor-levels-in-a-dataset/) advice to use `gdata` package to remove factor levels while retaining your other data.
-This seems to have worked.
+This seems to have worked and retained all the other data I want.

 ``` r
 sl_new3 <- drop.levels(sl_new)